-This year, we have allocated \$3.2 million in operational funding to wide range of organizations including the Multicultural
+This year, we have allocated \$3.2 million in operational funding to a wide-range of organizations including the Multicultural Women's Organization of Newfoundland and Labrador, the

-Women's Organization of Newfoundland and Labrador, the Newfoundland Aboriginal Women's Network and the Newfoundland and Labrador Sexual Assault Crisis and Prevention Centre.
-We continue to support the great work of these centres, including a new centre on the Northern Peninsula.
+Newfoundland Aboriginal Women's Network and the Newfoundland and Labrador Sexual Assault Crisis and Prevention Centre.
+We continue to support the great work of women's centres, including a new centre on the Northern Peninsula.